vay3t/proxyminer/README.md

 	help - Show help
 	lister - Obtain list of proxies
-	ckecker - Obtain list of proxies and check if live
+	checker - Obtain list of proxies and check if live
 ```